peterlsmith/Responsio/README.md

 ## Deploying
 Responsio is designed to be deployed in a servlet container such as Tomcat using the war file build product.

-Operationally, Responsio requires one initialization parameter to define a root location on disk that will be used for assistant configuration and logging.
+Operationally, Responsio requires one initialization parameter to define a root directory that will be used for assistant configuration and logging.
 Generally, this is configured via the servlet container - for example, by adding the following line to <code>context.xml</code> in the <code>&lt;Context></code> element.

 <pre>
-  &lt;Parameter name="chatbot-0.1"
+  &lt;Parameter name="responsio.workdir"
     value="&lt;directory>"
     override="true"
     description="Root working directory for this application"/>